Getting started

 Prerequisites

-Before starting, the following:
+Before starting, you will need the following:

-• Access to the switcloud API sandbox
+• Access to the Switcloud API sandbox

-• Access to the switstack packages repository
+• Access to the Switstack packages repository

-Please contact switstack sales or support if access is required.
+Please contact Switstack sales or support if access is required.

 Step 1: Create the estate